 Defining patient centered care

 In essence, patient centered care is all about attending to patients (and their families) in the ways that they prefer.
-Often, this means that caring for a patient must include a personable and meaningful interaction along with providing medical attention.
+Often, this means that caring for a patient must include a personable and meaningful interaction along with providing valuable medical care.

 The National Academy of Medicine defines patient care as the following: “Providing care that is respectful of, and responsive to, individual patient preferences, needs and values, and ensuring that patient values guide all clinical decisions.”
 Patient centered care empowers patients to actively participate in their own care.